An arts festival brand

 While the festival has a close following of fans from the tight-knit local jazz community, it’s also operating in an increasingly cluttered cultural landscape.
 It seems like every new arts niche instantly has an accompanying festival.
 Another issue facing festivals is appearing fresh and distinctive every year to attract new audiences, while reassuring loyal audience members that they can expect more of what they enjoy.

 This challenge is met in different ways by festivals, many of whom adopt radically different branding each year.
-Liquorice has partnered with the Melbourne Jazz Festival for the past four years — meaning that rather than reinventing the wheel each year, we can build on the work that’s gone before to take it to entirely new places.
+Liquorice has partnered with the Melbourne Jazz Festival since 2012 — meaning that rather than reinventing the wheel each year, we can build on the work that’s gone before to take it to entirely new places.

-The previous three festivals dealt with various aspects of live jazz — the audience, the player and the language.
-This year, it was time to focus on the sound.
+2016 was another big year.
+While the previous three festivals (2013-2015) dealt with various aspects of live jazz (the audience, the player and the language), in 2016, it was time to focus on the sound.

 Of course, the idea of seeing sound was a tantalising brief for our designers.
 Initial concepts centred around a waveform, which could be used across the marketing campaign.
 Inspiration came from footage of the jazz greats playing live.
 The challenge was to turn all of this energy into a design.